carvalhomariana/learnITgirl/README.md

 This project was developed for a education purpose, and it is a modification of other source codes, in order to facilitate the learning for its users.
-The codes presented on my project Learn IT, Girl were modifed to adapt for the project's needs.
+The codes presented on my project Learn IT, Girl were modifed to adapt the project's needs.
 The source codes are:
 1. https://github.com/AllGloryToTheHypnotoad/Black-Hat-Python/blob/master/BHP-Code/Chapter4/pic_carver.py
 2. http://bt3gl.github.io/black-hat-python-infinite-possibilities-with-the-scapy-module.html